Sergei Guriev: Awards

-In 2001, Sergei Guriev was announced the Best Academic Manager in Social Sciences by the Science Support Foundation.
+In 2001, Guriev was announced the Best Academic Manager in Social Sciences by the Science Support Foundation.
 In 2000 and 2005, he was awarded a gold medal for Best Research in Development Economics by the Global Development Network.
 In 2006, he was selected a Young Global Leader by the World Economic Forum.
-He is currently a Senior Member of the Institut Universitaire de France, Ordinary Member of the Academia Europaea, and an Honorary Foreign Member of the American Economic Association.
+He is a Senior Member of the Institut Universitaire de France, Ordinary Member of the Academia Europaea, and an Honorary Foreign Member of the American Economic Association.